 Playing With Deep Time

-At the University of Oslo I am the principal investigator of the collaboratory ‘Playing with Deep Time.’ which brings together people interested in the exploration of deep time using playful storytelling practices like Nordic LARP and other forms of role-play.
-As part of this project I developed a deep time themed hypertext, as well as a LARP, which was nominated for an IndieCade live action award.
+At the University of Oslo I was the principal investigator of the collaboratory ‘Playing with Deep Time’ which brought together people interested in the exploration of deep time using playful storytelling practices like Nordic LARP and other forms of role-play.
+As part of this project I developed a deep time themed hypertext, as well as a LARP, which was nominated for an IndieCade live action award in 2022.
 You can find the published LARP booklet available for free on my itch account: https://lodbeke.itch.io/long-story-a-deep-time-larp

 My doctoral thesis looks at what I call “Anthropocene temporalities” in video games in order to understand a new structure of feeling particular to these times that is expressed using particular temporal narratives and affects.
 This research is part of a larger interdisciplinary project called Lifetimes: a Natural History of the Present.
 I hope to defend the thesis in the spring of 2023.
 Abstract: “Anthropocene Temporalities in Videogames: The Anthropocene as a Structure of Feeling in Popular Gameplay” The Anthropocene describes a new geological epoch that is marked in an enduring, material way by the impact of humankind, which has led to disastrous changes…